rootstrap/blog/content/iOS/Practices/iOS-practices.md

 In the root, besides the feature-specific folders I like to keep an Extension, Helpers, Common, and Resources folders.

-In the Extension folder I keep extensions of the most used native controls and objects.
+In the Extension folder: keep extensions of the most used native controls and objects.

-In the Helpers you may keep Constant files and classes you use regularly on the whole codebase.
+In the Helpers folder: keep Constant files and classes you use regularly on the whole codebase.

-In Resources you can keep any resource file your app will consume, these may be: Property lists, JSONs, Images, etc.
+In Resources folder: keep any resource file your app will consume, these may be: Property lists, JSONs, Images, etc.

-In Common, you may find classes reused all along the codebase including: views, managers, protocols, as usual separated by type in different folders.
+In Common folder: keep classes reused all along the codebase including: views, managers, protocols, as usual separated by type in different folders.

 So the next time I want to do an update, by a glance to the root I know the features my app implements and I can easily navigate to the file I want to update.

+### Files Structure

+Within file classes keep related functions together in sections organized with Marks.
+Some examples for controllers are: View Lifecycle, Layout, User Interaction, Protocol Implementation, etc.

+It is also a nice practice to separate private functions into a private extension, so that a client at a glance at the class can differentiate the interface from the implementation.

 ## Architecture Patterns